julianchurchill/phonegap-ng-test/README.md

 - npm install karma --save-dev
  - --save-dev will save these npm packages as devDependencies in package.json, allowing users to simply run 'npm install'.
 This is not necessary if the node modules are checked into source control.
-- npm install karma-jasmine karma-chrome-launcher --save-dev
+- npm install karma-jasmine karma-phantomjs-launcher karma-chrome-launcher --save-dev
- - plugins for karma to use Chrome and the unit test framework Jasmine
+ - plugins for karma to use Chrome, PhantomJS and the unit test framework Jasmine
 - npm install -g karma-cli
  - Install the command line shortcut so you can type 'karma' instead of './node_modules/karma/bin/karma'
 - karma init my.conf.js